kugurerdem/rugu.dev/content/english/blog/intentional-digital-consumption.md

 *Most of the things we are notified of, or shown are distractions.*

-This being said, what things can we do if we want our exposure to pushed information?
+This being said, what can we do if we want to reduce our exposure to pushed informations?

 ## Reducing Our Exposure To Pushed Content